Join the Largest Ostomy Community

 There's more wisdom and sanity in these 7 words than in all the philosophy and psychology books ever written.
 Nice work, Snow!

 Thanks everyone for your replies.
-I was having a bit of a meltdown yesterday...it's only the 2nd one since getting my mála (my nickname for it...means Bag in Gaelige!) so not doing too bad!
+I was having a bit of a meltdown yesterday...it's only the 2nd one since getting my MLA (my nickname for it...means Bag in Gaelige!) so not doing too bad!
 I've managed to curtail the blubbering today so reckon that's a good sign!

 I know my post probably gives the impression that I'm a negative, glass half full kinda person but I'm very much a positive person...was just having a bad day!
-That said, i'm still disheartened when it comes to thinking about finding that special somebody.
+That said, I'm still disheartened when it comes to thinking about finding that special somebody.

 You're right shakyjakie... he's not worth it and it's better to find out that he's shallow and immature now rather than later on down the road.

 mild_mannered_super_hero.....
 I would be thrilled.
 At least they would have had a similar experience and understand what it's like.
-It doesnt seem to be happening on here for me.
-Not many members from my part of the world.... but heres hoping
+It doesn't seem to be happening on here for me.
+Not many members from my part of the world.... but here's hoping

 Thanks Browneyedgirl.
 Jerk Detector....I like that!
 So true!

 Paul... thank you for the kind words.
-Dublin is grand.... a bit doom and gloom with all the economic problems but hey I dont let that stuff get me down.
+Dublin is grand.... a bit doom and gloom with all the economic problems but hey I don't let that stuff get me down.
 Life's too short!
 I love the photo... do you know what beach it is?

 There is a genius among us!!!!
 And to think most people think their brains are in the arse!!

-Good luck with finding someone half way decent.
+Good luck with finding someone halfway decent.

-As for finding someone else with an ostomy, even if you do, doesn't mean that they will not break your heart.
+As for finding someone else with an ostomy, even if you do, it doesn't mean that they will not break your heart.

 Take care.